ehrscape/examples/HKConnect/README.md

 For more info, please consult the official [Getting Started](http://guides.cocoapods.org/using/getting-started.html) guide.

-After you have set up CocoaPods, navigate to the HKDemo directory and run:
+After you have set up CocoaPods, navigate to the HKConnect directory and run:

 	pod install